xpertbot/craft-wheelform/README.md

 1. Make sure your opening HTML `<form>` tag contains `enctype="multipart/form-data"`.
 2. Add a `<input type="file" name="{field_name}">` to your form.

+### File saving to asset Folder
+On Plugin Settings select the Folder you would like to save files.
+Make sure `Allow public URLs` option is turned on.

 ### Ajax form submissions